Greater Western Sydney: Politics

 Greater Western Sydney local government authorities agree on the broad definition of greater western Sydney, but divide the region based on the regional organisations of councils.
-The Western Sydney Regional Organisation of Councils (WSROC) includes the local government areas of Blacktown, Canterbury-Bankstown, Fairfield, Hawkesbury, Cumberland, Liverpool, Parramatta and Penrith.
+The Western Sydney Regional Organisation of Councils (WSROC) includes the local government areas of Blacktown, Fairfield, Hawkesbury, Cumberland, Liverpool, Parramatta and Penrith.
 The Macarthur Regional Organisation of Councils (MACROC) includes the local government areas of Camden, Campbelltown and Wollondilly.
-In government administration, the region has a Minister for Western Sydney, currently held by the Hon.
-David Elliott, MP.

 Western Sydney is home to a large number of marginal electorates at both a state and federal level.
-Western Sydney includes, or partially includes, the NSW Electoral Districts of Penrith, Londonderry, Mulgoa, Camden, Macquarie Fields, Campbelltown, Liverpool, Cabramatta, Fairfield, Prospect, Bankstown, Granville, Parramatta, Seven Hills, Baulkham Hills, Castle Hill, Riverstone, Mount Druitt, Blacktown, Holsworthy, Bankstown, Auburn, Hawkesbury.
+Western Sydney includes, or partially includes, the NSW Electoral Districts of Penrith, Londonderry, Badgerys Creek, Camden, Macquarie Fields, Leppington, Campbelltown, Liverpool, Cabramatta, Fairfield, Prospect, Bankstown, Granville, Parramatta, Winston Hills, Kellyville, Castle Hill, Riverstone, Mount Druitt, Blacktown, Holsworthy, Auburn, Hawkesbury.

-Western Sydney is considered a particularly crucial region in federal politics, and the region's social conservativism has been credited with forming policy on migration and the treatment of asylum seekers by both major political parties.
+Western Sydney is considered a particularly crucial region in federal politics, and the region's social conservativism from its Christian and Muslim communities has been credited with forming policy on migration and the treatment of asylum seekers by both major political parties.
 Western Sydney voted 'no' in high margins in the Australian Marriage Law Postal Survey held in 2017.
 12 of the 17 divisions that voted 'no' nationally were from Western Sydney.
 Despite this, Western Sydney is largely dominated by Labor, while the conservative Christian Democrats draw much of their support from the large and devout Arab Christian and Assyrian populations.
 Western Sydney can therefore be described as an economically left-wing but very socially conservative region, at least compared to the other regions of Sydney.